-The concept of cheating is a hot needle stitching inumerable male and female canvases.
-Research shows that those who betray their partners grossly underestimate their transgressions.
-Those who are guilty of duplicity tend to think they have a strong case for their betrayal and that if their significant other finds out, their relationship can actually be improved by the lessons learned.
-Pattinson might make the argument that the perpetrator’s silver lining judgment is flawed.
+The concept of cheating is a hot needle stitching innumerable male and female canvases.
+Research shows that those who betray their partners grossly underestimate their own transgressions, inclined to think they have a strong case for betrayal and that, if their significant other finds out, the relationship can actually be improved by the lessons learned.
+Pattinson might make the argument that the perpetrator’s silver-lining-judgment is flawed.

 Reasons for deception are vast.
-But, research executed across all cultures strongly demonstrates the impact of Parental Investment Theory.
-This theory derives from primal instincts whereby men maximize reproductive fitness and chances of increasing their genetic line by mating with as many women as possible.
-Swiftly spreading the seed however, also might lead to paternity uncertainty—the kiss of death to one’s genetic line.
+But research conducted across cultures strongly demonstrates the impact of Parental Investment Theory.
+This theory takes as its launching pad the primal instincts men exhibit to maximize reproductive fitness and the chance of increasing their genetic line by mating with as many women as possible.
+Swiftly spreading the seed, however, might also lead to paternity uncertainty—the kiss of death for any genetic line.
 In fact, nearly two percent of men in the U.S. are unknowingly raising another man’s child.
-This is one reason males are significantly more jealous about physical infidelity than emotional infidelity—and one reason Pattinson couldn’t forgive his disingenuous lady for her physical gaffe.
-In contrast, women need men who are committed and providing fathers and thus care far more when a man cheats emotionally.
+This is one reason men might be significantly more insecure about physical infidelity than emotional infidelity—and one reason Pattinson couldn’t forgive his disingenuous lady for her gaffe.
+In contrast, women, according to the theory, need men who are committed and providing fathers, and are thus more likely to care when a man cheats emotionally.
 Studies show that women are more inclined to forgive a man for a sexual indiscretion as opposed to an emotional dalliance with another woman.

-Since we know that Kristen didn’t cheat to extend her progeny or maximize reproductive potential, then why sacrifice her paramour and reputation?
-Especially jeopardizing a juggernaut franchise that will surely lead to an awkward and baffling press tour in a couple of months.
+Since we know Kristen didn’t cheat to extend her progeny or maximize reproductive potential, why sacrifice love, reputation, and a juggernaut franchise sure to be beset by an awkward and baffling press tour in the coming months?
 One reason for the swindle might be a common relationship vaporizer—boredom.

-It wasn’t a surprise when the two stars joined forces due to one of the strongest precipitators of a relationship: propinquity, whereby people maintain a predilection for those who are physically nearer to them.
-A cycle begins where we tend to form relationships with those who are physically close to us because proximity begets familiarity and familiarity begets liking by way of the mere exposure effect.
+It wasn’t a surprise when the two stars joined forces after working so closely together.
+The tendency to fall for someone due to physical closeness, or propinquity, is one of the strongest origins of relationships.
+We tend to form bonds with those who are physically near us because proximity begets familiarity and familiarity fosters attraction by way of the mere exposure effect.

 Think of a song you once detested.
 Did Nelly’s “Hot in Here” come to mind first?
-Because then you are executing this exercise correctly.
-The first time you heard the song you probably wanted to plug your ears with a rubber bowling ball—but the more you unwittingly heard it, despite trying to fight the urge, the more you listened to it alone in your car on your long pensive drives and started to like it.
-You now try to conceal your liking when you whisper every lyric at your neighbor’s son’s bar mitzvah.
-The mere exposure effect, powerful and prominent, took place and has similar effects with people.
-In fact, this phenomenon exerts such a supreme influence that we tend to like people whose faces we recognize, even if we’ve never met the person!
-Propinquity is what allows the mere exposure effect to occur and burgeon—and both processes are the reasons people who see each other everyday in work or schools grow to like each other even if the attraction wasn’t initially present.
+Because, if so, you are executing this exercise correctly.
+The first time you heard the song you probably wanted to plug your ears with a rubber bowling ball—but the more you unwillingly heard it, despite trying to fight the urge, the more you probably ended up listening to it voluntarily, like alone in your car on long pensive drives—and you may even have started to like it.
+You now try to conceal your enjoyment by whispering every lyric at your neighbor’s son’s bar mitzvah.
+Such is the power and prominence of the mere exposure effect.
+In fact, this phenomenon exerts such a commanding influence over us that we tend to automatically like people whose faces we recognize, even if we’ve never met the person!
+Propinquity is what allows the mere exposure effect to occur and burgeon—and both processes explain why people who see each other every day in work or school grow to like each other, even if the attraction wasn’t initially present.

-After the initial we like each other! and honeymoon stage of a relationship when neurotransmitters return to baseline levels, couples must engage in activities to keep things feeling new.
-Filming a series of films and traveling the world might exert a tremendous release of reward-activating neurotransmitters at first, but these feelings might hit a monotony ceiling after time.
-Researchers studying close relationships have found that couples who engage in active activities to spice things up, like traveling, outdoor activities, eating at new restaurants, etc. report greater levels of satisfaction than couples who engage in the monotonous same old routine.
-It’s important to challenge one another, catch each other off guard, and ultimately grow.
+After the initial we like each other! stage of a relationship, neurotransmitters return to baseline levels and couples must engage in new activities to keep things feeling fresh.
+Filming a series of films and traveling the world together might prompt a tremendous release of reward-activating neurotransmitters at first, but these feelings hit a monotony ceiling after time.
+Researchers studying close relationships have found that couples who find ways to stay active together, like traveling, outdoor activities, trying new restaurants, etc., report greater levels of satisfaction than couples who engage in the same old routines.
+It’s important to challenge each other, catch each other off guard, and ultimately grow.